The premise

 End-of-lesson check

-What is the core idea behind "Board-Level AI Risk Reporting: What Directors Actually Need"?
+What is the main idea of "Board-Level AI Risk Reporting: What Directors Actually Need"?

 - Boards are asking about AI risk.
 Most reports they get are technical noise.
 Here's what board members actually need to oversee AI well.

-Which term best describes a foundational idea in "Board-Level AI Risk Reporting: What Directors Actually Need"?
+Which concept is most central to "Board-Level AI Risk Reporting: What Directors Actually Need"?

 - AI governance